libbymiller/libbybot_eleven/pi/README.md

  * [connect the camera to the pi](https://www.raspberrypi.org/documentation/usage/camera/README.md)
  * connect the sennheiser to the pi
- * connect the USB mouse to the pi
- * connect the pi to the HDMI screen
  * plug in the pi's power again

-Hopefully it will boot fullscreen into the browser and request that you accept access to the the mic and camera.
-Allow it using the mouse.

-Then connect to https://your-server:8443/remote11.html on a laptop, ideally in Chrome.
+onnect to https://your-server:8443/remote11.html on a laptop, ideally in Chrome.
 You should see whatever the Pi's camera is pointing at, and be able to hear too, and speak.
 You don't need the mouse or screen any more.